HanMingPsy/PsyLingLLM-R/README.md

 | 11   | Anomalous   | Stone workers cut precisely floats.   | Does the following sentence make sense?
 (Y/N) |
 | 12   | Anomalous   | The student considering ideas clouds. | Does the following sentence make sense?
 (Y/N) |

-This dataset contains **three experimental conditions**:
+This dataset contains **three experimental conditions**:<br>
-`GardenPath` — syntactically ambiguous sentences that initially mislead the parser (e.g., The old man the boats).
+`GardenPath` — syntactically ambiguous sentences that initially mislead the parser (e.g., The old man the boats).<br>
-`Control` — unambiguous and semantically coherent sentences (e.g., The young man watches the boats).
+`Control` — unambiguous and semantically coherent sentences (e.g., The young man watches the boats).<br>
-`Anomalous` — grammatically valid but semantically implausible sentences (e.g., The cake baked in the oven laughed).
+`Anomalous` — grammatically valid but semantically implausible sentences (e.g., The cake baked in the oven laughed).<br>
-Each condition includes 4 items, and we set the experiment to repeat twice, yielding a total of 3 × 4 × 2 = 24 randomized trials.
+Each condition includes 4 items, and we set the experiment to repeat twice, yielding a total of 3 × 4 × 2 = 24 randomized trials.<br>

 -⚙️**Running the Experiment**
 ```r